nbqofficial/arduino-triggerbot/README.md

 ### What?
 - basic in-cross triggerbot
 - uses arduino mouse.h library instead of writing to memory or using mouse_event()
-- doesnt bypass anything other than VAC (bypass stuff yourselves)
+- doesnt bypass anything (except VAC maybe haha)